315tky/wreck/README.md

 Instructions for use
 ============================================================

-Wreck consists of 4 docker containers`, each in dev and stage :
+Wreck is esstentially a dockerized rails web application and consists of 5 docker containers, each in dev and stage :

 wreck_app
 wreck_tasks